Sidebar Site Navigation

 The Department of Electrical and Computer Engineering contributes to this mission by providing the electrical and computer engineering expertise for education, research, and support in the electrical and computer engineering disciplines.

-Provided are the department's program objectives and measurable outcomes for electrical and computer engineering.
+Provided are the department's program educational objectives and measurable student outcomes for electrical and computer engineering.

 Graduates of the University of Wyoming Electrical and Computer Engineering Program will: